 He has been studying and working in the medical profession since 1992.
 In that time he has gained the qualifications of MBBS (UQ) and the FRACGP.
 He spent a number of years in hospital paediatrics before getting sick of shift-work and moving into General Practice.

-Since attaining his GP Fellowship in 2005, he has gained experience in many and varied areas of medicine including Skin Cancer Medicine, Cosmetic Medicine, Aged Care, Sexual Health and Family Planning, and is a regular question writer and examiner for the Royal Australian College of General Practice.
+Since attaining his GP Fellowship in 2005, he has gained experience in many and varied areas of medicine including Skin Cancer Medicine, Cosmetic Medicine, Aged Care, and Sexual Health & Family Planning.
+He serves as independent medico-legal expert in the field of general practice, and serves in executive positions on a number of national and state level boards for the Royal Australian College of General Practitioners.

 His work has been published in a number of different spheres.
 In the early 2000’s, he was a regular writer for a nationally published Christian magazine, “Alive”.
 He published his first book in 2009, “Stress Out”, now in its second edition.
 He published a formal rebuttal to the work of Dr Leaf in 2013, “Hold That Thought: Reappraising The Work Of Dr Caroline Leaf”, and in 2015, he published “Fats and Figures”, a short book on heart health.

 In early 2016, his first peer reviewed article was published, “Cutting through the Paleo hype: The evidence for the Palaeolithic diet” (Australian Family Physician, 2016 Jan/Feb; 45(1): 35-38)

 He is also a husband, father to two rambunctious small boys, coffee connoisseur, try-hard leg spinner, amateur actor and a terrible dancer.
 Whatever time he has left, he usually wastes it on Facebook!